Andrewsiii/Handwritten-Digit-Recognizer/README.md

 This probability chart will show the probability of each digit and also show what digit it has recognized from the user canvas

+##DNN MODEL

-* The DNN model can be found under the project Code
+The DNN model can be found under the project Code